jonhadfield/awesome-standard-notes/README.md

 # Awesome Standard Notes
 A curated list of tools and information relating to [Standard Notes](https://standardnotes.com/).

 Please take a look at the [contribution guidelines](CONTRIBUTING.md) before suggesting any changes.
+You can also have your extension hosted by the [official plugins directory](https://github.com/standardnotes/plugins).

 ### Contents
 - [Awesome Standard Notes](#awesome-standard-notes)